 The person sitting across the table from you wants to like you.
 If you're a great fit and a cool person, their job is SO much easier.
 I'm about to share the secret to building a positive relationship with your interviewer in 5 minutes.

 First, dig up as much information as you possibly can.
-Here’s my 5 step checklist for learning everything you can about your interviewer in 15 minutes:
+Here's my 5 step checklist for learning everything you can about who's conducting the phone interview in 15 minutes:

 15 Minute Research Checklist

 - Read through their LinkedIn profile and check to see if they have any recent posts or shares.
 If so, read those too.

 - Check their Twitter profile and browse through the last few weeks of tweets.

 - Hit up their Facebook profile / Instagram and check out the pictures from the last few weeks

 - Google their name and see what comes up – have they been mentioned anywhere?
 Have they written any articles?
 Do they have a personal website?